 - a.
-Conducting public health surveillance, including food borne disease surveillance, to identify the causes and sources of food borne disease (sporadic cases and outbreaks), to monitor the public health burden of food borne disease, and to identify new and emerging causes of food borne disease. - b.
-Coordinating PulseNet, the national molecular sub-typing network for food borne disease surveillance, through which public health laboratories can identify specific strains of food borne bacteria through DNA "fingerprinting" (pulsed-field gel electrophoresis).

-- c.
-Developing state-of-the-art laboratory methods to identify food borne pathogens. - d.
+Conduct public health surveillance, including food borne disease surveillance, to identify the causes and sources of food borne disease (sporadic cases and outbreaks), to monitor the public health burden of food borne disease, and to identify new and emerging causes of food borne disease. - b.
+Coordinate the national molecular sub-typing network for food borne disease surveillance, through which public health laboratories can identify specific strains of food borne bacteria using whole genome sequencing to find clusters of disease that represent unrecognized outbreaks. - c.
+Develop state-of-the-art laboratory methods to identify food borne pathogens, including whole genome sequencing. - d.
 Training and developing the state and local public health workforce to improve food borne disease surveillance, investigation and response. - e.
 Assisting state and local health and food safety officials address food borne disease emergencies. - f.
 Providing clinical, epidemiological and public health expertise. - g.
-Depending on the nature of the threat, enhance procedures for detecting and analyzing the suspected biological or chemical agents. - h.
-Providing laboratory surge capacity to process an increased volume of clinical or food samples. - i.
-Collaborating and communicating extensively with the states, FDA and USDA. - j.
+Depending on the nature of the threat, enhance procedures for detecting and analyzing the suspected biological or chemical agents.

+- h.
+Providing laboratory surge capacity to process an increased volume of clinical or food samples. - Collaborating and communicating extensively with the states, FDA and USDA. - j.
 Identifying staff to be on continuous alert to assist and possibly be dispatched to a response site. - k.
 Issuing health alerts to state health departments and key healthcare provider networks to increase surveillance of new or unusual clusters of illness. - I. Issuing alerts to the broader public health, medical and other relevant constituencies, as needed. - m.
 Developing appropriate messages and guidance for the public.